Table Tennis Smash

 Follow Through

-You should also avoid starting too high and finishing too low, dragging your bat down in the process and propelling the ball into the net.
+You should also avoid starting too high and finishing too low, dragging your bat down and propelling the ball into the net.

 Always begin your smash at or just above shoulder height, with your momentum moving forward instead of downward.

-To recover from the action more quickly, avoid letting the racket pass your midsection.
+Avoid letting the racket pass your midsection to recover from the action more quickly.
 Finish by shifting your weight onto your front leg, then resume your ready position.

 A backhand smash is a stroke that you can play when a ball comes to you really high.
 To hit the ball with a backhand shot, you must slightly rotate your arm across your body.